Direct data-driven interpolation and approximation of linear parameter-varying system trajectories

-The MSD system has CT dynamics.
-To come up with an approximative DT representation of the dynamics, we discretize the equations of motion using Euler's method with sampling time $\tau$.
+To come up with an approximative DT representation of the CT MSD dynamics, we discretize the equations of motion using Euler's method with sampling time $\tau$.
 With $w=\mr{col}(u,y)$, the resulting DT form of the parameter-varying MSD system is described by~\eqref{eq:lpvsys}, where

 with $m$ the mass and $d$ the damping coefficient.
 We take $m=d=1$, $\kappa_0=10$, $\kappa_1=9$, and $\tau = 0.1$ in this paper.
 Note that $\dnw=2$, $\dnp=1$, $\nBf=2$, $\LBf=2$, and $\mBf=1$.